 The SDK is the application layer of the project’s network.
 It provides a basic blockchain framework for developers.

 Chainlink is a decentralized oracle network that provides off-chain data to on-chain resources.
 It acts as a middleware between different environments by making a connection between them.
 Chainlink doesn’t just offer interoperability by connecting blockchains but also connecting decentralized environments with centralized environments.

 These days, numerous decentralized apps work with data that is external to them.
 And although a smart contract is built and hosted in a trustless and secure system, most of the time, it references data from centralized sources that can easily provide manipulated or incorrect data.

 However, Chainlink wants to solve these issues through the use of the oracle nodes.
 These oracles are meant to form a trustless and robust network where off-chain data can easily be accessed and verified.
 The node operators have their historical and real-time performance immutably stored on the network for all to see.

-Chainlink received a major vote of confidence by forming a partnership with SWIFT.
-Chainlink also became an official cloud partner of Google which will place all its bigquery data on the blockchain by using a Chainlink smart oracle.
+Chainlink received a major vote of confidence by forming a partnership with the software giant Oracle.
+Chainlink also became an official cloud partner of Google, which will place all its bigquery data on the blockchain using a Chainlink smart oracle.

-Link is the native currency of Chainlink and is also one of the best performing altcoins.
-It is an ERC20 token with additional ERC 223 functionality and is mainly used to compensate the off-chain nodes. main use
+Link is the native currency of Chainlink and is also one of the best-performing altcoins.
+It is an ERC20 token with additional ERC 223 functionality and is mainly used to compensate the off-chain nodes.

 And besides most crypto projects, Metronome is inflationary.

-- Although blockchain interoperability is not as hyped these days, this characteristic is extremely important for the third generation of Blockchain.
+- These days, blockchain interoperability is not as hyped.
+However, as the DeFi emergence has shown, this characteristic is extremely important for the third generation of blockchain.

 - Blockchain interoperability is the ability of a blockchain system to connect and operate together as a whole with other blockchains, despite them having distinct state machines and consensus.